adlnet/xapi-profiles/xapi-profiles-spec.md

 ## Validating Statements

-### Statement Templates

-To retrieve the information needed to validate a statement matches applicable Statement Templates, a simple SPARQL query suffices — retrieve all the statement templates, with their rules, for the profile(s) indicated in the statement.
+To retrieve the information needed to validate a statement, a simple SPARQL query suffices — retrieve all the statement templates, with their rules, for the profile version(s) indicated in the statement.
 From there, apply a series of operations.
-First, for each profile, find templates that match per verb, object activity type, and attachment usage type.
+First, for each profile, find templates with determining properties that match in full.
 There will generally be one or zero.
-If zero, this statement does not match any templates in the profile.
-From there, for each matching template, iterate through the rules, executing the JSONPath queries and checking for included, excluded, or values rules.
-If all the rules are fulfilled, then the statement matches the template.
-If the statement matches at least one template in the profile, it matches that profile.
-If a statement matches every profile in its context, it validates.
+If zero, this statement does not match any templates in the profile and does not validate.
+From there, for each template with matching determining properties, iterate through the rules, executing the JSONPath queries and applying the requirements.
+Additionally, check if the object StatementRef and context StatementRef requirements are met.
+If the referenced Statement is available to the checking system, it MUST be checked for matching the given Statement Template, but if it is not, it MUST be assumed to match the given Statement Template.
+If all the rules are fulfilled, and the StatementRefs check out, then the statement matches the template.
+If for every Statement Template in a profile with matching determining properties, it matches the template, the statement validates against the profile.
+If a statement validates for every profile in its context, it validates generally.

 ### Patterns